syntaxiom/Shoulder_Pi/README.md

 You need to be in console mode (shortcut Ctrl+Alt+F1) to run the code.
 To get back to GUI mode, press Ctrl+Alt+F7.

+See parts 5, 6, and 7 of the compote.blogspot link.
+It's important for accessing RGB values.

 ## Helpful resources
 http://raspberrycompote.blogspot.com/2012/12/low-level-graphics-on-raspberry-pi-part_9509.html